patricklafrance/wmfnext-shell/README.md

 ## 📄 Basic usage

-If you don't feel like going through our guides, here's a bare minimal example showcasing the happy path to create a federated SPA with this shell.
-The example focus solely on remote module application and leave out static module application.
+If you don't feel like going through our guides, here's a bare minimal example showcasing how to create a federated SPA with this shell.
+The example focus solely on a remote module application and leave out static module applications.

-To learn more about the other features/options of this shell and static module application, have a look at the [guides](#-guides) and the [API](#-api) section.
+To learn more about the other features/options of this shell and static module applications, have a look at the [guides](#-guides) and the [API](#-api) section.

 ### Host application